Watson-Personal-Assistant/developer/_content/expertise/build-expertise.md

     `npm install`

-### Step 4: Run the expertise
+### Step 4: Run the skill
-Start the expertise using command
+Start the skill using command

 `npm run start`

-### Step 5: Test the "HelloWorld" expertise by having a conversation
+### Step 5: Test the "HelloWorld" skill by having a conversation
-The Assistant Builder service Converse API allows you to have a conversation with your expertise.
-You can test the expertise using a browser and the Swagger API reference page.
-Send the "Hello" utterances in a request to the expertise.
+The Assistant Builder service Converse API allows you to have a conversation with your skill.
+You can test the skill using a browser and the Swagger API reference page.
+Send the "Hello" utterances in a request to the skill.
 1. Click link [http://localhost:10011](http://localhost:10011) to open browser to Swagger API reference.
 2. Click on **Converse**.
 3. Click on **/converse**.